Shops at Wiregrass

 The Shops at Wiregrass is a regional outdoor shopping mall located off of interstate 75 in Wesley Chapel, Florida.
 The mall is owned by TriGate Capital.

-Amenities

-The mall features 97 stores and restaurants.
-The anchors of the mall are Macy's, JC Penny, and Dillard's, and the two mini-anchors are Barnes & Noble and Pottery Barn.
+The mall has 97 stores and restaurants.
+Anchor tenants are Macy's, JCPenney, and Dillard's and the two mini-anchors are Barnes & Noble and Pottery Barn.

 History

-The Shops at Wiregrass opened on October 30, 2008.
-The grand opening for the mall was a 2-day event that hosted several activities.
-The mall was originally owned by Forest City Development.
+The Shops at Wiregrass opened on October 30, 2008, developed and then-owned by Forest City Realty Trust.

-In 2017, the mall was sold to Queensland Investment Corporation in a bundle of 10 retail malls for $3.2 billion.
-The amount paid for the Shops at Wiregrass is unknown.
+In 2017, the mall was sold to Queensland Investment Corporation as part of a 10-property portfolio for $3.2 billion.

-In 2023, Trigate Capital bought the Shops at Wiregrass for $70.5 million.
+In May 2023, Trigate Capital bought the Shops at Wiregrass for $70.5 million.

+In 2025, initiatives were taken to attract new tenants.

+In April 2026, there were 13 luxury retail shops, restaurants and beauty brands opening or expanding at the mall, including a store by Kendra Scott.